 A huge thank you to Sandhy for sharing her story and her phenomenal support of Women V Cancer right from our roots.

-Since we first started Women V Cancer, over 10,000 amazing women have taken on one (or several!) of our Women V Cancer challenges and have together raised over £16 million for the Women V Cancer charities, Breast Cancer Care, Ovarian Cancer Action and Jo’s Cervical Cancer Trust.
+Since we first started Women V Cancer, over 10,000 amazing women have taken on one (or several!) of our Women V Cancer challenges and have together raised over £16 million for the Women V Cancer charities, Breast Cancer Now, Ovarian Cancer Action and Jo’s Cervical Cancer Trust.
 Together, we cycle for the thousands of people across the UK affected by women’s cancers and with a determination to put an end to the diseases once and for all.